learn-academy-2021-delta/week-6-assessment-pdisi/interview-questions.md

   Researched answer: Rails models are a Ruby class, which is what I thought.
 However, they are capable of adding database records.
 Controllers connect the user, views, and the model.
 It is considered the logical center of the application and holds everything together.
 I believe that I was wrong with assets.
 They are used to combine assets from other gems.

+* Rails g model - model class, migration // rails g controller - controller, controller class, view folder // rails g rspec - testing folders // rails g migration - migration // rails g resource - model, controller, view folder, migration // rails g scaffold - controller, model, views folders, testing //

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

 method="GET"    /students          This is index.
-Displays a list of students
+Get all the data from the db

 method="POST"   /students          This is create.
-Creates a new "student"
+Create - create a new student instance in db

 method="GET"    /students/new      This is new.
-Returns information on student
+Form for creating a new student

 method="GET"    /students/2        This is show.
-Displays specific student information
+Displays the student with id 2

 method="GET"    /students/2/edit   This is edit.
-Returns information for editing a student
+Returns form for editing a specific student

 method="PATCH"  /students/2        This is update.
-Updates information on a student
+Modifying the instance of the specific student

 method="DELETE" /students/2        This is destroy.
-Deletes a specific student
+Removes the instance of the student with the id 2

 Notes on process: I was not entirely sure about how to approach question 4, so I went with a simple approach.